aaron-grau/curic/sql/readings/sqlite3.md

 For reasons like these, pretty much everyone running a web app will use a more complete database in production (Postgres and MySQL are common choices).

-None of these should bother you very much for using SQLite3 as a development database which doesn't hold any mission-critical, production data.
+None of these should bother you very much if you are using SQLite3 as a development database which doesn't hold any mission-critical, production data.